simple-crypto/simple-website/simple_crypto/content/about/organization.md

 The type of license under which SIMPLE-Crypto implementations are released depends on the project stage:
 * For the development and public evaluation stages, we use only copyleft licenses.
-Precisely, we use the GPLv3 license for software developments and CERN OHL-S for hardware developments.
+Precisely, we use the (A)GPLv3 license for software developments and CERN OHL-S for hardware developments.
 * During the gold sponsoring stage, we use a dual licensing approach.
 Codes are available under the same copyleft license as for the development and public evaluation stages for open source developments.
 Gold sponsoring gives access to a yearly non-copyleft license for commercial closed source developments.
-Precisely, sponsors are granted a yearly MIT-like license during the gold sponsoring.
+Precisely, sponsors are granted a yearly non-copyleft license during the gold sponsoring (which becomes perpetual after five years).
-* When final release takes place, the codes become available for the whole community under a perpetual non-copyleft licenses.
-Precisely, we use a MIT-like license for both software and hardware developments.

-Our evaluation tools are published under a copyleft license, namely the AGPLv3.
-They will not be released under a perpetual non-copyleft license because we expect tools to be continuously updated.
-Silver sponsoring grants access to a yearly non-copyleft licence.

 **Contributions welcome**
 We welcome contributions to our projects!
 In order to enable the licensing